Force over Distance: Chapter 42

 It shivered against him.

-“I doubt that very much,” it said.
+“I doubt that very much.”

 “Don’t give me that,” Young said gruffly.